nehaljwani/team.exiv2.org/book/IMaEA.md

 TiffVisitor is actually a state machine with a stack.
 The code pushes an initial object on the stack and procedes to process the element on top of stack until empty.
 Some tags, such as a makernote push objects on the stack.
 Reaching the end of an object, pops the stack.
 There is a "go" flag to enable the visitor to abort.
 The TiffReader creates a vector of objects which are post-processed to create the metadata.

+The code in tvisitor.cpp uses the run-time stack to maintain state.
+It simply recursively invokes the code necessary to decode a tag.
+Much simpler and easier to understand.
+When debugging, you can examine the stack to understand how/why you arrived at a metadata key/value.
+TiffVisitor does invoked code recursively and that can be seen in the debugger.
+However, the branching is achieved using Function Selectors and much more difficult to understand.

-#### The IfdId enumerator
+#### IfdId and Group

 This is a collection of more than 100 values which are used to track the groups in the MetaData.
 For example ifdIdNotSet is an initial defined state (with no metadata), ifd0Id represents IFD0, exifId the Exif IFD and so on.
 There are over one hundred groups (as explained in the man page) to deal with every maker and their binary encoded metadata.
+The GroupID is a subset of IfdId.

+#### Tag and ExtendedTag

+A tag is a 16 bit uint16\_t.
+An Extended tag is a 32 bit uint32_t.
+It's really a pair of uint16_t.
+The extTag & 0xffff 16 == tag.
+The high bytes extTag & 0xffff0000 are the extension.
+It's usually 0x20000 which represents the root.

 #### Function Selectors